Spotzi February 5, 2012Posted by Mr Sexton in : Applications, Cross Curricula, Geography, History, Modern Studies, RMPS , add a comment

 Once you have chosen the category and the item you can explore further by viewing the image, video or transcript.
 You can print or download the information as a pdf file.

-Art Project February 2, 2011Posted by Mr Sexton in : Art, History , add a comment
+Art Project February 2, 2011Posted by Mr Sexton in : Art, History , 1 comment so far

 Art Project powered by google: ”Explore museums from around the world, discover and view hundreds of artworks at incredible zoom levels, and even create and share your own collection of masterpieces”